Rony Oren

-Filmography
+Career

-From his "Frame by Frame" independent studio, established in 1978, he has directed and animated over 500 short films and television series that depict the Clayground method.
+Oren was born in Haifa, Israel on February 25, 1953.
+He planned to be a biologist, and got into animation as a part-time job when he began making animated films for Channel 1 in the early 1970s.
+When he tried making an animated film with clay, he knew that he had found his material.
+From his independent studio Frame by Frame, established in 1978, he directed and animated over 500 short films and television series.
 Based on plasticine figures, a number of his films have received international awards.
 Oren won the Nachum Gutman prize for illustration.
 Oren's short films were submitted by the Israeli Broadcasting Authority and selected for screening in the Radio and Television Museum in New York and Los Angeles.

-Among the series he has produced are The Egg (25x25sec), Foxy Fables (13x7), Tales of a Wise King (26x6), and Grabbit the Rabbit (13x7).
-These titles have been broadcast in over 80 countries and on numerous networks including Channel One, IETV, and more.
-Usually director and animator, in 2009 he directed a team of 3 animators for the ClayPlay series (13x4).
+Among the series that Oren produced were The Egg (25x25sec), Foxy Fables (13x7), Tales of a Wise King (26x6), and Grabbit the Rabbit (13x8).
+These series were broadcast in over 80 countries and on numerous networks including BBC, Channel 4, Disney Channel, CBS, ABC, ZDF, Channel 1, ieTV, and more.
+He also produced over 85 short films for Rechov Sumsum and Shalom Sesame (the Israeli versions of Sesame Street).
+Amongst the many television advertisements that Oren produced were one for Tene Noga in 1995, featuring talking cows, and another for Bezeq in 2001, featuring the well-known talking parrot.
+In 2009, he directed a team of three animators for the Clay Play series (13x4).

-In addition to the Secrets of Clay book series for all ages, Oren has produced over 30 books for children in Israel, Britain, France, Germany, Russia, Denmark, Italy, Greece and the United States.
-Rony Oren illustrated "The animated Haggadah", which was published almost 21 years ago and sold extensively all over the world.
+In addition to the Secrets of Clay book series for all ages, Oren wrote and illustrated over 30 books for children, published in Israel, Britain, France, Germany, Russia, Denmark, Italy, Greece and the United States.
+He illustrated The Animated Haggadah, which was published in 1985 and sold extensively all over the world.

-Amongst the TV advertisements Oren has produced is a commercial for Bezeq Beinleumi featuring the well known talking parrot and a commercial for Tene Noga which featured talking cows.

-Oren produced over 85 short films for "Rechov Sumsum" and "Shalom Sesame" (the Israeli versions of "Sesame Street").